-Section I: This section provides the student with a general overview of the clinical year responsible for adhering to all policies outlined within this handbook as well as PA Program Handbook.
+Section I: This section provides the student with a general overview of the clinical year Section 2: This section contains the policies and procedures of the clinical year.
+Students are responsible for adhering to all policies outlined within this handbook as well as PA Program Handbook.